awsdocs/elb-classic-load-balancers-user-guide/doc_source/elb-cloudwatch-metrics.md

    + To view the metrics for a single load balancer, type its name in the search field\.
    + To view the metrics for a single Availability Zone, type its name in the search field\.

-## Create CloudWatch Alarms for Your Load Balancer<a name="create_cw_alarms"></a>
+## Create CloudWatch alarms for your load balancer<a name="create_cw_alarms"></a>

 An alarm watches a single metric over the time period that you specify\.
 Depending on the value of the metric relative to a threshold that you define, the alarm can send one or more notifications using Amazon SNS, a service that enables applications, end users, and devices to instantly send and receive notifications\.
-For more information, see [Get Started with Amazon SNS](https://docs.aws.amazon.com/sns/latest/gsg/Welcome.html)\.
+For more information, see [Get started with Amazon SNS](https://docs.aws.amazon.com/sns/latest/gsg/Welcome.html)\.

 An alarm sends notifications to Amazon SNS when the specified metric reaches the defined range and remains in that range for a specified period of time\.
 An alarm has three possible states:
 + `OK`—The value of the metric is within the range you've specified\.